anirudh-eka/anirudh-eka.github.io/_posts/2016-01-27-purescript-reference-pattern-matching.markdown

 With algebraic data types, we:

-1. capture the various types of shapes in the datatype definition (use the `data` keyword to define a datatype):

-{% highlight haskell %}

-	data Shape = Circle Point Number | Rectangle Point Number Number
+1. capture the various types of shapes in the datatype definition (use the `data` keyword to define a datatype):{% highlight haskell %} data Shape = Circle Point Number | Rectangle Point Number Number
 {% endhighlight %}

 2. and then add functionality to each of the shapes using pattern matching:

 {% highlight haskell %}
 	area :: Shape -> Number
 	area (Circle Point Number) = Number * Number * Pi area (Rectangle Point Number Number) = Number * Number
 {% endhighlight %}

 Notice you have access to the data you used to construct the shape with pattern matching.
 Neat, huh?
 It makes you think about what a concrete representation of an abstract idea really is.
 Really, what makes concrete representations of a single type different is the data needed to make them and their name.

-### Data / Type Related Keywords:

-**data** - what directly follows the data keyword, is the name of the Algebraic Data Type and after the '=' is the constructors for that type.

-**type** - It defines a type synonym.
-For example:

-{% highlight haskell %}

-	type Person = {firstName :: String, lastName :: String}

-{% endhighlight %}

-This says that Person is equivalent to the record type, which is denoted by the `{}` (basically a strongly typed representation of the JS object).

-Note that that is different from:

-{% highlight haskell %}

-	data Person = Person {firstName :: String, lastName :: String}

-{% endhighlight %}

-which defines a new Algebraic Datatype, `Person`, that has one constructor by the same name that takes a record (`{firstName :: String, lastName :: String}`) as an argument.

-**newtype** - gives a new name to an existing type.
-A new type must define only one constructor and that constructor must take only one argument, the type that you want to make a new name for.
-For example:

-{% highlight haskell %}

-	newtype Monster = Monster Person

-{% endhighlight %}

-Here the ADT, `Monster` has a constructor by the same name that takes a `Person` as argument.